Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

 solved = False
 ```

 There are two steps for each episode.
 In the first step the environment is run and the NN model is used to decide on the actions.
-Simultaneously, data of the run is stored in "history".
+Simultaneously, data of the run is stored in _history_.
 In the second part the model is trained on the collected data.
 ```
 for episode in range(episodes):
     state = env.reset()